Exchange graphs and Ext quivers: Coloured quivers and Ext quivers

-The objective of this section is to relate the coloured quiver of a cluster tilting set $\mathbf{T}$, or more precisely its augmented graded quiver, to the double of the Ext-quiver of a heart in $\D(Q)$ that corresponds to $\mathbf{T}$.
+The objective of this section is to relate the coloured quiver of a cluster tilting set $\CTS$, or more precisely its augmented graded quiver, to the double of the Ext quiver of a heart in $\D(Q)$ that corresponds to $\CTS$.
 In the process, we uncover another important property of such hearts.

 \begin{definition} We say that a heart $\h$ is \begin{itemize} \item \emph{monochromatic} (cf. \cite{BT}) if, for any simples $S\neq T$ in $\Sim\h$, $\Hom^\bullet(S,T)$ is concentrated in a single (positive) degree; \item \emph{strongly monochromatic} if it is monochromatic and in addition, for any simples $S\neq T$ in $\Sim\h$, $\Hom^\bullet(S,T)=0$ or $\Hom^\bullet(T,S)=0$; \end{itemize} \end{definition}